 If someone doesn’t want to hear from you, they’ll let you know.
 The rest of your audience may just need a nudge to get a conversation going.
 Try a 3-tier approach to engagement with email and texts: First day - email; second day - text; third day - email.

-Make sure your messages are conversational and refer to previous messages so alumni don’t think you’re just blasting texts and emails.
+Ensure your messages are conversational and refer to previous messages so alumni don’t think you’re just blasting texts and emails.
 Be considerate of their time and always ask questions to see if you can help them better understand what your department does.

-3. Put a face to the cause
+Put a Face to the Cause

 Stories are interesting.
 People don’t care about buildings and programs, they care about the people being helped by an institution.
 Many schools find volunteer students to text on Giving Days and for fundraisers.

 This way, when alumni have questions about the clubs and teams they were involved with when they attended school, the students can give a first-hand account.
-Alumni respond better when they feel like they’re helping students.
+Alumni respond better when they feel like they’re helping the students.